PREAMBLE

 8. Maintain and update information and supplies for “New Membership Packet”.
 Distribute as needed.

-9. Provide the Newsletter Committee with a monthly article for the newsletter related to membership.
+9. Provide the Newsletter Committee with 3 articles per year for the newsletter related to membership.

 10. Attend individual committee sessions prior to board meetings as scheduled by the Chairperson.